StefanKumarasinghe/Blowfish-Extension/README.md

-# Advanced Web Security Scanner Pro - Chrome Extension
+# Advanced Web Security Scanner Pro - Chrome & Edge Extension

 A comprehensive web vulnerability scanner that runs directly in your browser to detect security issues and potential threats on any website.